for Donating a Car to Charity

 the car for.
 If the charity does not sell the car, it must provide

-the donor with a receipt within 30 days of the sale.
+the donor with a receipt within 30 days of the contribution.
 The charity

 may also be required to provide certification to the donor stating